 One of those stages of development that parents ask about is when should their child leave the high chair to sit at the table in a regular chair.
 For some children, that would be 2-years.
 For others, it would be out of the question until age 4.

-As parents, we need to listen to what our children tell us in certain matters, and this is one of them.
+As parents, everyone want to know that when can baby sit in high chair answer is we need to listen to what our children tell us in certain matters, and this is one of them.
 I mean really, we don’t normally see 10-year-olds sitting in high chairs.
 Somehow we all learn to leave them behind for the “big kid” seat.

 While some children will sit very happily in their high chair during mealtime at age 3, others will squirm or try to climb out despite our best efforts to keep them restrained.
 Of course this will vary from child to child, but eventually, all children wean themselves from the high chair.
 You just have to get onboard.